tensorforce/tensorforce/README.rst

 Coming soon:

-- DeepMind lab runner example, test script exists but need to write bazel BUILD files
 - More example scripts and predefined configurations for typical environments
 - Q-Prop: Sample-Efficient Policy Gradient with An Off-Policy Critic: `paper <https://arxiv.org/abs/1611.02247>`__

+22nd April 2017:

+- Added bazel BUILD file and instructions to run TensorForce with DeepMind lab.

 16th April 2017: